AkhileshPokale-IND/TIC_TAK_TOE/README.md

 Tic-Tac-Toe is a paper-and-pencil game for two players,X and O, who take turns marking the spaces in a 3x3 grid.The player who succeeds in placing three of their marksin a horizontal, vertical or diagonal row wins the game.

+This was whole fun project made in C++ programing language.

 Minimax Algorithm Visualisation